Growth in noncommutative algebras and entropy in derived categories: Abstract

 \section{Abstract}

-A noncommutative projective variety is defined, after Artin and Zhang, by a graded coherent algebra $A$, where the category of coherent sheaves is the quotient $\mathsf{qgr}(A)$ of the category of finitely presented graded modules by the subcategory of torsion modules.
-We consider the categorical and polynomial entropies of the Serre twist, that is, of the degree shift functor on the bounded derived category $\mathbf{D}^b(\mathsf{qgr}(A))$.
-These two types of entropy can be viewed as analogues of the dimension of the noncommutative variety.
+A noncommutative projective variety is defined, following Artin and Zhang, by a graded coherent algebra $A$.
+The category of coherent sheaves is then the quotient $\mathsf{qgr}(A)$ of the category of finitely presented graded modules by the subcategory of torsion modules.
+We consider the categorical and polynomial entropies of the Serre twist, that is, of the degree-shift functor on the bounded derived category $\mathbf{D}^b(\mathsf{qgr}(A))$.
+These two types of entropy can be viewed as analogues of dimension for the noncommutative variety.

-We relate these invariants with the growth of the algebra $A$.
-For algebras of finite global dimension, the entropies are bounded above by the growth entropy and the Gelfand--Kirillov dimension of the algebra.
+We relate these invariants to the growth of the algebra $A$.
+For algebras of finite global dimension, the categorical and polynomial entropies of the Serre twist are bounded above by the growth entropy and the Gelfand--Kirillov dimension of the algebra.
 Moreover, equality holds for regular algebras and for coordinate rings of smooth projective varieties.
 In contrast, the polynomial entropy vanishes for monomial algebras of polynomial growth, so in this case the inequality is strict.